-The two drawings used in this experiment were selected by randomly opening a large college dictionary and selecting the first word which could reasonably be drawn.
-The first word obtained in this manner was "fuse" and the object drawn was a firecracker (Fig. 1.2.).
+"fuse" and the object drawn was a firecracker.
 All target selection and picture drawing was done with Geller already in the shielded room.
 Geller was notified via intercom when the target picture was drawn and taped to the wall outside his enclosure.

 His almost immediate response was that he saw "a cylinder with noise coming out of it".
 (He was continuously monitored by a one-way audio circuit.)
-His drawing representing his response to the target was a drum, along with a number of other cylindrical-looking objects.
-(Figs. 1.3. amd 1.4.)
+His drawing to correspond to the target was a drum, along with a number of other cylindrical-looking objects.
+Figs. 2 and 3.

-The second word selected was "bunch", and the target was a bunch of grapes.
+The second word selected was "bunch," and the target was a bunch of grapes.
 Geller's immediate response was that he saw "drops of water coming out of the picture."
 He then talked about "purple circles".
 Finally, he said that he was quite sure that he had the picture.
 His drawing was indeed a bunch of grapes.
-Both the target picture and Geller's rendition had 24 grapes in the bunch, as shown in Figs. 1.5. and 1.6.
+Both the target picture and Geller's rendition had 24 grapes in the bunch.
+Figs. 4 and 5.